Lagariyaparesh/delta-demo/README.md

 # delta-demo
-this is Damo for Git&amp;Github demo
+this is Damo for Git&amp;Github class